scottfr/SystemsBook/12 Agents/Agents.md

 ### Working with Vectors

 A vector is an ordered list of items.
 In Insight Maker vectors can be written using the '«' sign (or '<<') followed by the '»' sign (or '>>').
 For instance imagine we had a small population of only four people.
-If we asked the model for the heights of those four people^[Using an equation like \e{Value(FindAll([Population]), [Height])}.
+If we asked the model for the heights of those four people^[Using an equation like *Value(FindAll([Population]), [Height])*.
 We'll see later how to construct equations like this.] in meters we might get something like this:

 \e{«2, 1.8, 1.9, 1.5»}